-Smart rebooting selectively restarts the virtual appliances and virtual machines in the vApp to maintain startup dependencies.
-You can enable and disable smart rebooting of virtual appliances and virtual machines in a vApp after remediation.
+Smart rebooting selectively restarts the virtual machines in the vApp to maintain startup dependencies.
+You can enable and disable smart rebooting of virtual machines in a vApp after remediation.

 A vApp is a prebuilt software solution, consisting of one or more virtual machines and applications, which are potentially operated, maintained, monitored, and updated as a unit.

 Smart rebooting is enabled by default.
-If you disable smart rebooting, the virtual appliances and virtual machines are restarted according to their individual remediation requirements, disregarding existing startup dependencies.
+If you disable smart rebooting, the virtual machines are restarted according to their individual remediation requirements, disregarding existing startup dependencies.

-- Deselect Enable smart reboot after remediation to disable smart rebooting.
+- Click the Enable smart reboot after remediation check box to enable or disable smart rebooting.